 When epoxy fumes are inhaled, they can affect the nose, throat, and lungs.
 Most symptoms from the inhalation of epoxy involve inflammation and therefore irritation of the nose, throat, and lungs.
 Repetitive and high amounts of exposure to these fumes can result in sensitization and asthma.

-When dust from partially cured epoxy is inhaled, the particles become trapped in the mucus lining of the respiratory system and can cause serious health problems.
+When the dust from partially cured epoxy is inhaled, the particles become trapped in the mucus lining of the respiratory system and can cause serious health problems.
 According to West System, a leading epoxy manufacturer, this dust should never be inhaled.
+[Ref.
+2]

 According to MayoClinic.com, sensitization from irritant exposure in the workplace can be classified as Occupational Asthma, which is defined as “asthma that’s caused or worsened by breathing in a workplace irritant, such as chemical fumes, gases or dust.
-Like other types of asthma, occupational asthma can cause symptoms, such as chest tightness, wheezing and shortness of breath.”
-Also according to MayoClinic.com, two of the “High Risk Occupations” for developing occupational asthma are Adhesive Handlers and Users of Plastics and Epoxy Resins, among many others.
+Like other types of asthma, occupational asthma can cause symptoms, such as chest tightness, wheezing and shortness of breath” [Ref.
+3].
+Also according to MayoClinic.com, two of the “High-Risk Occupations” for developing occupational asthma are Adhesive Handlers and Users of Plastics and Epoxy Resins, among many others.
+[Ref.
+3]

 For further information on Occupational Asthma: Read our blog entry on Occupational Asthma or Visit http://www.osha.gov/SLTC/occupationalasthma/index.html or http://www.mayoclinic.com/health/occupational-asthma/DS00591

-One effective step you can take to help protect yourself from epoxy fumes is establishing proper Ventilation.
+One effective step you can take to help protect yourself from epoxy fumes is establishing a proper ventilation system.

 Ductless Fume Hoods

-Ductless Fume Hoods [model SS-340-DCH pictured above] provide an enclosed environment that pulls harmful fumes up and away from the operator through a fan/filtration system that utilizes activated carbon filtration and ultimately disperses purified air back in the room.
-The activated carbon filters are able to absorb the chemical fumes from epoxy, creating a safe working environment for the operator.
+Ductless Fume Hoods [Model SS-340-DCH pictured above] provide an enclosed environment that pulls harmful fumes up and away from the operator through a fan/filtration system that utilizes activated carbon filtration and ultimately disperses filtered air back in the room.
+The activated carbon filters are able to adsorb the chemical fumes from epoxy, creating a safe working environment for the operator.
 Specialty filter media is available depending on the chemical composition of the epoxy being used.

 The above units are all equipped with Activated Carbon filtration.
 Specialty filter media is available depending on the chemical composition.
 In order to choose the correct unit for your unique application, one of our Applications Specialists will review the Material Safety Data Sheet (MSDS) with you and determine the proper ventilation system.
 There are numerous options beyond the units listed above.